9 Day Self Drive Iceland Ring Road Classic with Snæfellsnes

 Day 2: The Golden Circle – Hvolsvöllur (ca. 320 km)

-Start the drive around the country by visiting three of Iceland’s best known sights in the Golden Circle: Þingvellir national park, the site of the first parliament, a UNESCO World Heritage site and a place of great geological interest; the Geysir geothermal area with where the geyser Strokkur spouts a column of water into the air every 5-10 minutes; the Gullfoss waterfall which drops in two cascades deep into the deep gorge of Hvítá glacial river.
+Start your Iceland exploration by visiting three of Iceland’s best known sights of the famous Golden Circle: Þingvellir National Park, the site of the first parliament, a UNESCO World Heritage site and a place of great geological interest; the highly geothermal Geysir area with Strokkur spouting a column of water into the air every 5-10 minutes and impressive Gullfoss waterfall, which flows in two cascades into the deep gorge of Hvítá glacial river.

-Continue towards the southern coast and end the day in the area of Hvolsvöllur.
+Continue towards the southern coast and end your day in the area of Hvolsvöllur/Hella.

 - Fontana Geothermal Baths